judeGibbons/agency-page-build/README.md

 **Images:** I have not used a responsive image technique (srcset or picture) in this case but given the image-heavy nature of the page this would be best practice.
 In some cases I would load the images in a single background sprite, but in this case the images were all semantic content and so shouldn't be inserted as background images (although I am wondering if the images in the article links aren't really meaningful content so should actually be background images).

+**JavaScript:** this is currently in one file although it should be split into modules to make it more easily maintainable (I sometimes struggle to make this work so for speed I left it as is).
+This replaces the default class of 'no-js' on the body (which enables the menu to work on mobile if JavaScript is not available) with 'js'.
+It then makes the mobile dropdown menu clickable on and off, including being able to close the menu by clicking off it, and makes the carousel slides fade in and out.
+Both of these are done by replacing classes on the relevant DOM elements.

 ##Compromises due to time